rivera-ernesto/RCRTableViewRefreshController/README.md

     [self.refreshController endRefreshing];
 ```

 You may also want to reload the table data at this point, if you haven't already taken measures to do this.
-Assuming you have a property named `tableView`:
+Again, assuming you have a property named `tableView`:

 ```objc
     [self.tableView reloadData];